cyberyurei2000/mpv-osc-clock/docs/README.txt

         Features:
             ・"onbydefault" option was renamed to "autoenable"
             ・"autoenable" has now has a new option to toggle the clock only if detects a audio track language specified by the user ("bylang")
-                ・ To specify the languages, check the "autoenable_langs" option ・This feature only works if the audio track has a language metadata ・It's now possible to make the clock transparent with a hotkey using the new "fade" option ・By default it uses the ; key, but it's customizable with the "fadekey" option
+                ・ To specify the languages, use the "autoenable_langs" option ・This feature only works if the audio track has a language metadata ・It's now possible to make the clock transparent with a hotkey using the new "fade" option ・By default it uses the ; key, but it's customizable with the "fadekey" option